dewiweb/holophonix_blender_addon/README.md

    - Transition from `/dump` to `/get` request system
    - Update all related API calls and endpoints
    - Ensure backward compatibility during transition

+2. **Revamp tracks and handlers section of the main panel**: Improve the UI and functionality of the tracks and handlers section to enhance usability and performance.